 Varicose veins and venous insufficiency are common, especially as you age.
 If you have varicose veins, you may have noticed aching or throbbing in your legs and swelling.
 In severe cases, you may also experience itching and burning sensations in the skin around your ankles.

 The good news is that many treatments for varicose veins and venous insufficiency are available today, such as compression stockings.
-Compression stockings help with lymphatic drainage and improve circulation, which is vital in conditions like venous insufficiency.
+Compression stockings help with lymphatic drainage and improve circulation.

 This article will cover compression stockings, how they work, who should wear them, and how to choose the right pair for your needs.

 Venous insufficiency develops when blood pools in the legs instead of returning to the heart.
 Veins’ valves direct blood back to the heart.
 However, reversing blood flow is also possible when these valves malfunction.
 As a result, blood may pool in your lower extremities.

 Although not a life-threatening condition, the anguish and incapacity it causes are real.
 And if left untreated, the disease can lead to the development of dangerous illnesses, such as phlebitis and pulmonary embolism.

 - A sense of constriction in the calf or itchy, painful legs

 - Brownish skin, most noticeably around the ankles